SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 establishing a connection.
 The reply consists of 4 comma separated fields, where the second and third field determine the used protocol.

-In this and in the following examples, messages sent to the server are marked with "> ", and messages sent to the client are marked with "< "
+In this and in the following examples, messages sent to the SEC-node are marked with "> ", and messages sent to the ECS are marked with "< "

 Example: